 Our study was limited by the fact that it consisted of a relatively small cohort and because data was collected retrospectively collected and some cases were not documented appropriately or contained missing data.
 Overall 98.5% of parameters included in the total dataset were available for analysis.
 Furthermore, due to the limited number of patients in our cohort that received right split grafts (n = 37, 12.5%), we were unable to draw comparisons between whole and split liver grafts on risk of biliary stricture formation.
-Wan et al., demonstrated an OR = 0.64 favoring right split grafts compared to whole grafts in the formation of biliary strictures post liver transplant in adults[3].
+Wan et al., demonstrated an OR = 0.64 favoring right split grafts compared to whole grafts in the formation of biliary strictures post liver transplant in adults[32].
 Similarly, only 11 patients received a DCD liver graft in out cohort.

 In conclusion, the incidence of biliary stricture formation post liver transplant in our center was 15%.
-Serum bilirubin levels >55 µmol/L at Day 7 post-operatively were associated with an increased risk of stricture formation, suggesting that bilirubin could be used to identify those that need closer surveillance following liver transplantation.
+Serum total bilirubin levels >55 µmol/L at Day 7 post-operatively were associated with an increased risk of stricture formation, suggesting that bilirubin could be used to identify those that need closer surveillance following liver transplantation.

 ACKNOWLEDGEMENTS